 - Place the frosting in a piping bag fit with a round tip.
 Pipe a boarder of icing on the edge of the first layer of cake, fill the border in with a layer of cooled caramel sauce and then pipe another thin layer of frosting on top of the caramel.

 - Refrigerate the cake for 15 minutes and repeat with the second layer.
-Then refrigerate the cake for another 15 minutes, place the last layer of cake on top and refrigerate the cake for 30 minutes.
+Then refrigerate the cake for another 15 minutes, place the last layer of cake on top.
+Refrigerate the cake for 30-60 minutes before frosting the outside.

 - Use the rest of the frosting to frost the outside of the cake.
 Drizzle extra caramel on top.